LinkedIn Ads Essentials for B2B Marketers

 What Makes LinkedIn Ads Different?

-LinkedIn is a social media platform just like Facebook or Twitter.
+LinkedIn is a social media platform like Facebook or Twitter.
 What’s different about LinkedIn ads?
-The truth is, there are some distinct differences between LinkedIn and other platforms, which can be beneficial to you as a B2B brand.
+There are some distinct differences between LinkedIn and other platforms, which can benefit you as a B2B brand.

 Facebook has almost 3 billion people on its database, and LinkedIn has 700 million users, a smaller reach than larger platforms like Facebook.
 Also, users interact with the site differently and may spend less time on LinkedIn compared to other social media platforms.

-However, there’s still plenty of opportunity on LinkedIn to deliver more targeted advertising that can make a huge impact.
-And truly, unless you have a pre-existing wealth of information or have access to third-party platforms that can layer that information into platforms like Facebook, LinkedIn natively has the most advanced knowledge available for B2B marketers.
+However, LinkedIn still has plenty of opportunities to deliver more targeted advertising that can make a huge impact.
+And truly, unless you have a wealth of information or access to third-party platforms that can layer that information into platforms like Facebook, LinkedIn natively has the most advanced knowledge available for B2B marketers.

 Defining Your Goals and Objectives

-When you are starting a B2B campaign, the most important thing you can do is define clear goals and objectives for your campaign based on what you want to accomplish.
+When starting a B2B campaign, the most important thing is to define clear goals and objectives based on what you want to accomplish.
 On LinkedIn, even with the same target audience, ads, and formatting, two ads can behave very differently depending on the objective you select.
-This is because LinkedIn’s algorithms excel at matching advertisers’ goals to the audience that they reach.
+This is because LinkedIn’s algorithms match advertisers’ goals to the audience they reach.

 LinkedIn has three major categories for marketing goals: